 It is worth noting that in the course of the same proceedings, CC had applied to be appointed as HC’s Personal Welfare Deputy.
 Senior Judge Lush dismissed his application as there was no apparent need for such an appointment at present.
 Further information on applying for a Personal Welfare Deputyship.

-Deputies and Attorneys should carefully consider how much they can reasonably pay themselves and family members for providing care to P. Before any payments are made, it is advisable to seek legal advise on making an application to the Court of Protection for their approval of care allowance.
+Court of protection problems are common.
+To avoid issues, deputies and attorneys should carefully consider how much they can reasonably pay themselves and family members for providing care to P. Before any payments are made, it is advisable to seek legal advise on making an application to the Court of Protection for their approval of care allowance.